bomberstudios/noteplan-backlinks/README.md

 - [ ] Option to remove backlinks from all notes
 - [ ] Read Backlinks template from a NotePlan note (this was something VoodooPad did, and I think it's brilliant)
 - [ ] Update script remotely?
 This may not be worth the trouble of implementing, but on the other hand it would be nice to know if you're running an outdated version…
+- [ ] Exclude pages: a list of pages you don't want to add Backlinks to